Ümit Akdağ: Loan to Toulouse

+Beşiktaş

+On 2 September 2026, Akdağ joined Beşiktaş on a four-year deal.

 International career

 In November 2023, Akdağ was called up by head coach Daniel Pancu to the Romania under-21 national team for the matches against Albania and Switzerland in the 2025 UEFA European Championship qualifiers.
 He made his debut on the 17th, coming on as 71st-minute substitute for Cătălin Vulturar in a 5–0 victory against the former opponent.

 On 15 October 2024, Akdağ scored in a 3–1 home win over Switzerland, which secured Romania first place in its group and qualified it for its fourth consecutive European Under-21 Championship.

 Personal life

 Ümit was born in Bucharest, Romania, to parents of Turkish ethnicity.